The best children’s books about cycling 5: non-fiction

 If your Cycle Sprog enjoys books where they have to draw, write and otherwise engage with the text, then they're going to love this activity book.

 It's a really hands on book that encourages the reader to pick up their pencils, whilst imparting lots of fascinating knowledge about cycling and bikes.
 A great choice to keep Cycle Sprog quiet on a long journey or a rainy day!Buy Now

 If your Cycle Sprog is fascinated about how bikes are designed and built this book may well appeal to them.
 "How to design a bike" by Paul Mason is aimed at ages 9 - 11 years and encourages the reader to think in detail about all the important aspects of designing a product.

 Sounds great for cyclists and inventors alike!Buy Now

 The How To Be a Champion series looks at the exhilarating world of extreme sports and what it takes to become a top professional.
 Each title lists the essential equipment you need and discusses the basic skills, before going on to look at the more demanding tricks and stunts.

 How to be a Mountain Biking Champion opens up the world of mountain biking, both racing and freestyle.
-Techniques, facts, stats and competitor profiles are designed to grab young readers' attention and there's a "Find out more" section for those serious about taking the sport further.
-Aimed at readers aged about 8 and up.
+Aimed at readers aged around 8+Buy Now

 Other posts you should read whilst you're here: